Body Boundaries

 Your breath.

-And a moment that’s yours.
+And a moment that belongs to you.

 ⟁ Body Boundaries is written and photographed by Len Luterbach.